Table of Contents

-Pityriasis rosea (say: "pit-ih-rye-ah-sis row-see-ah") is a scaly, reddish-pink skin rash.
-It is most common in children and young adults, and it usually occurs in spring and fall.
+Pityriasis rosea is a scaly, reddish-pink skin rash.
+It is most common in people between the ages of 10 and 35 years old.

 What causes pityriasis rosea?

-Doctors don’t know exactly what causes pityriasis rosea.
-Some doctors believe that pityriasis rosea is caused by a viral or bacterial infection.
-Certain medicines can also cause this rash.
-Pityriasis rosea is not contagious, so people who have this rash do not have to be kept away from other people.
+Doctors don’t know the exact cause of pityriasis rosea.
+Some doctors believe that a viral infection can cause it.
+Certain medicines may also be the cause.
+Pityriasis rosea is not contagious, so people who have this rash cannot spread it to others.

-The rash usually goes away on its own.
-No treatment can cure it, but medicine can help relieve the itching.
-Your doctor might suggest antihistamine pills (one brand name: Benadryl), a steroid cream, calamine lotion or zinc oxide cream to relieve the itching.
-Sometimes people who have pityriasis rosea have to take steroid pills to clear up their rash.
+Treatment cannot cure pityriasis rosea, but medicine can help relieve the itching.
+Your doctor may suggest antihistamine pills, such as Benadryl.
+Steroid cream, calamine lotion, or zinc oxide cream can also relieve the itching.
+Some people may need to take steroid pills to clear up their rash.

 Copyright © American Academy of Family Physicians